ShiroKitsuneLP/Miyuki/README.md

 Feel free to get inspired by Miyuki or use small parts of the code for your own projects.
 Please do **not** copy the entire bot or claim it as your own.
-If you have questions or want to use more, just
+If you have questions or want to use more, **just send me a message!**